rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

 WARNING:root:Warning log message.
 ```

-Take a look at what is printed before our message: `WARNING:root:`, this comes from
+The first part of the output (`WARNING:root:`), comes from
 the default logging configuration.
 The default configuration
 will only print [`WARNING` and above levels][logging-levels] and will prepend
 the log level and the name of the logger -- *since we haven't created any loggers
 the `root` logger is used.
 More on this later* --.

-The format each log message uses
-can be configured and there is a lot of useful information readily available
-when formatting.
-For each log event there is an instance of [`LogRecord`][logrecord-attrs].
+The logger in the example above is the `root` logger.
+This is a logger which is
+the parent of every logger that's created.
+Meaning, if you configure the `root`
+logger then you are basically configuring every logger you create.

+## What is `basicConfig`?

+To quickly configure any loggers used in  your application you can use `basicConfig`.
+This method will by default configure the root logger with a `StreamHandler` to print
+log messages to `stdout` and a default formatter (like the one in the example above).

-The easiest way to configure the logging format is [using `basicConfig`][basic-config].
+We can configure the logging format [using `basicConfig`][basic-config].
 For instance, if we would like to print only the log level, line number, log message
 and log `DEBUG` events and up we can do this: